tetherto/lib-wallet/README.md

 # Wallet Lib

 Multi asset cryptocurrency wallet library in JavaScript.
+Working in Node.js, Browser, Bare.js

 **Warning:** This is a work in progress and not tested on mainnet.**